 How To Market To Millennial Financial Clients

-As client demographics change and the population ages, it is necessary for financial firms to effectively identify and engage new key client groups.
+It is necessary for financial firms to effectively identify and engage new key client groups.
 One of the most important of these, if not the most important, are millennials.
 Many firms struggle to attract and effectively retain clients from this specific group.
 In this article, we will identify exactly what millennials want and expect from their financial institutions, along with how firms can engage and hold onto millennial clients for generations to come.

 Why Do Financial and Investment Firms Need to Focus on Millennials?